Multiscale-Genomics/ATAC-Seq/docs/pipelines.rst

       BED6+3 format which is similar to narrowPeak file, except for missing the 10th column for annotating peak summits

+   peaks.xls : file
+      Tabular file which contains information about called peaks.
+You can open it in excel and sort/filter using excel functions.
+Information include:

+   * chromosome name
+   * start position of peak
+   * end position of peak
+   * length of peak region
+   * absolute peak summit position
+   * pileup height at peak summit, -log10(pvalue) for the peak summit (e.g. pvalue =1e-10, then this value should be 10)
+   * fold enrichment for this peak summit against random Poisson distribution with local lambda, -log10(qvalue) at peak summit

    Example
    -------